axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

       }
    ..

-the basic structure of JSON of custom widget
+The basic JSON structure of the custom widget

    ``type``: type of widget.
-Use ``custom`` to mark that this widget is a custom widget
+Use ``custom`` to mark that this widget is a custom widget.

-   ``id``: ID of the widget
+   ``id``: ID of the widget.

-   ``name``: Name of the widget on UI
+   ``name``: Name of the widget on UI.

    ``data``: data for customization.
-Please refer to below sections to understand how to use this field.
+Please refer to the following sections to understand how to use this field.

-Define External webpage
+Define External Webpage
 -----------------------

-The custom widget can allow users to embed an external webpage into Portal dashboard.
+You can use the custom widget to embed an external webpage into the Portal dashboard.
-This feature is extremely useful for a company using another system besides Axon Ivy.
+This feature is extremely useful for a company using other applications besides Axon Ivy.
-Now users can interact with multiple systems on the Portal dashboard.
+Now users can interact with multiple systems from the Portal dashboard.

-JSON structure
+The JSON structure is the following:

    .. code-block:: html